 For the last 20 years, Ellen has served as the principal of Blue Sage Partners, a strategy consulting company that focuses on building high functioning teams.
 As a facilitator, she builds the trust and buy-in necessary to negotiate agreement on a shared direction.
 She works at the big picture level to delineate key strategic priorities and on the ground, to develop a tactical plan.
 A specialty in her practice is to develop leadership capacity and stronger teams while accomplishing a concrete business task, such as developing a strategic plan or drafting a funding proposal.

 At an Ivy League university, she helped three academic departments each align around a shared vision and strategy for their department, to make key hires, allocate resources, and rebuild civility.
 She worked with the senior teams of two major Boston nonprofits to negotiate joint operating and marketing plans to optimize their merger.
 She designed and ran six annual staff retreats for a US Representative, helping to set priorities and build stronger systems and communication between the DC and District offices.

-Board service and family.
-Ellen is currently the Chair of the Finance Committee for the Safe Passage Board in Guatemala; Chair of the Endowment Investment Subcommittee for the Safe Passage Board; and Chair/Co-founder of the Boston Regional Leadership Board of Stanford Business School Women’s Circles.
+Ellen currently sits on the Town of Lincoln, MA Finance Committee and is an Ambassador for Stanford Business School Women’s Circles.
+She recently served as Chair of the Finance Committee and of the Endowment Investment Subcommittee for the Safe Passage school Board in Guatemala; and Chair/Co-founder of the Boston Regional Leadership Board of GSB Women’s Circles.
 Her joys include four children, one long marriage, and dancing, especially to Latin music.